-It is well recognised that both 'normal weight' and 'overweight' individuals' perceived versus objective weight status may differ.
-For example, some overweight individuals underestimate their actual weight status and do not identify that they are overweight (1, 2).
-Until now it has been presumed that the significant proportion of overweight individuals failing to recognise that they are 'overweight' is a cause for concern, because this may result in little motivation to modify diet or physical activity and attempt weight loss (3, 4).
+It is well recognized that both 'normal weight' and 'overweight' individuals' perceived versus objective weight status may differ.
+For example, some overweight individuals underestimate their actual weight status and do not identify that they are overweight.^{1,2} Until now it has been presumed that the significant proportion of overweight individuals failing to recognize that they are 'overweight' is a cause for concern, because this may result in little motivation to modify diet or physical activity and attempt weight loss.^{3,4}

-Even though adiposity is common, many people possess discriminatory attitudes towards overweight individuals (5, 6).
-This is particularly concerning as perceived weight discrimination has been linked with subsequent weight gain (7, 8).
-As adiposity is a stigmatized condition, this is likely to cause psychological distress and promote maladaptive coping responses among individuals who identify themselves as being overweight (9, 10).
-Indeed, there is an emerging body of research showing that experimentally activating the stigma associated with being overweight can promote over-eating (11, 12), which could in turn promote weight gain.
+Although adiposity is common, many people possess discriminatory attitudes toward overweight individuals.^{5,6} This is particularly concerning as perceived weight discrimination has been linked with subsequent weight gain.^{7,8} As adiposity is a stigmatized condition, this is likely to cause psychological distress and promote maladaptive coping responses among individuals who identify themselves as being overweight.^{9,10} Indeed, there is an emerging body of research showing that experimentally activating the stigma associated with being overweight can promote overeating,^{11,12} which could in turn promote weight gain.

 We reason that perceiving oneself as being overweight could actually be detrimental to weight control in our current social climate.
-In line with this idea, recent studies have shown that overestimation of weight status amongst healthy weight adolescents is predictive of obesity in early adulthood (13, 14), an apparent form of 'self-fulfilling prophecy'.
-However, these studies focused on adolescence, a period when body misperception is particularly common (14-16).
-Whether and how perceived overweight contributes to weight gain across adulthood remains a crucial question for three reasons.
-Firstly, it is not clear whether overestimation of one's weight status is responsible for weight gain or whether self-identifying as 'overweight' is key, regardless of whether this belief is accurate or inaccurate.

-Secondly, it is not known whether the effects identified in prior studies are restricted to the teenage years, a period of rapid change in body size, when inaccurate weight perception is common and when individuals may be particularly sensitive to body image concerns (14-16).
-Finally, if perceived overweight influences weight gain across life it is important to examine the mechanisms underlying this relationship.
+In line with this idea, recent studies have shown that overestimation of weight status among healthy weight adolescents is predictive of obesity in early adulthood, 13,14 an apparent form of 'self-fulfilling prophecy'.
+However, these studies focused on adolescence, a period when body misperception is particularly common.
+44-16 Whether and how perceived overweight contributes to weight gain across adulthood remains a crucial question for three reasons.
+First, it is not clear whether overestimation of one's weight status is responsible for weight gain or whether self-identifying as 'overweight' is key, regardless of whether this belief is accurate or inaccurate.
+Second, it is not known whether the effects identified in prior studies are restricted to the teenage years, a period of rapid change in body size, when inaccurate weight perception is common and when individuals may be particularly sensitive to body image concerns. ^{14-16} Finally, if perceived overweight influences weight gain across life it is important to examine the mechanisms underlying this relationship.

 The present research examined the effect that perceiving oneself as being 'overweight' has on risk of future weight gain by using longitudinal data from three large representative cohort studies of US and UK adults.
-Based on recent studies (13-16) we hypothesised that adults who identified their own weight status as being 'overweight' would be at an increased risk of future weight gain, irrespective of the accuracy of this perception.
-We also tested whether stress-induced overeating may be a factor explaining why identifying oneself as being overweight may promote weight gain (Study 3).
+Based on recent studies 13-16 we hypothesized that adults who identified their own weight status as being 'overweight' would be at an increased risk of future weight gain, irrespective of the accuracy of this perception.
+We also tested whether stress-induced overeating may be a factor explaining why identifying oneself as being overweight promotes weight gain (Study 3).

-Study 1
+STUDY 1